Missing cyclist found dead during the 'Ciudad de Lucena' race

-A CYCLIST reported missing during a mountain race was later found dead by emergency services
+A CYCLIST reported missing after a race in Cordoba was later found dead back along the route by emergency services

 A 42-year-old cyclist who had been reported as missing while competing in the 50.5km XXVI MTB Route ‘Ciudad de Lucena’, in the province of Cordoba, on Sunday, September 5, was reported to 112 emergencies at around 2.40pm as having gone missing after all the other approximately 300 riders had crossed the finishing line.